johnzxcvbnm/Adi/unit_1/w02d01/instructor_notes/interactivity.md

 ### When/How to use a function in a program

-- If you can try to have your functions defined at the top of the javascript file
+- If you can, try to have your functions defined at the top of the javascript file
 - At the bare minimum, make sure you create your functions before calling them

 Good: